Flexible Data Manager Tool

 -

-OR: Select this option if you want to change values that aren't from the same submission(s).
+OR: Select this option if you want to change values that are not from the same submission(s).

-When you make your selection, you'll see the number of Total Submissions that update.
-To the right, a new link displays.
-Click View Query Submissions to see the submissions your selected data exists in.
+When you make your selection, the Total Submissions value provides the total number of submissions affected by your selections.
+To the right, a View Query Submissions link displays to see the submissions where your selected data exists.

 After adding information to the Specify Submission(s) fields, the following actions display as radio buttons: